General Terms & Conditions

 8. Passage of Risk

-8.1 If the Buyer requests that the object of purchase be sent from the place of performance or an agreed factory site of Dr. Paul Lohmann GmbH KG to another place, then, unless the parties agree otherwise, the risk in the goods passes to the Buyer at the time that the object of purchase is handed over to the shipping agent, carrier or other persons or establishments appointed to the execution of shipment.
+8.1 If the Buyer requests that the object of purchase be sent from the place of performance or an agreed factory site of Dr. Paul Lohmann GmbH & Co.
+KGaA to another place, then, unless the parties agree otherwise, the risk in the goods passes to the Buyer at the time that the object of purchase is handed over to the shipping agent, carrier or other persons or establishments appointed to the execution of shipment.

 8.2.
 The Buyer shall immediately – at the latest within the special time limits set out for this case – notify the carrier of complaints arising out of damage from transportation and demand written confirmation thereof.